-Join Hub City Bookshop in welcoming John Lane for his latest book Gullies of My People: An Excavation of Landscape and Family.
+Join Hub City Bookshop on Monday, November 6th at 6 PM in welcoming John Lane for his latest book Gullies of My People: An Excavation of Landscape and Family.
 Lane will be joined in conversation with Hub City Writers Project co-founder Betsy Teter.
 This will be their first event together!

 While scouting sites for geology field trips, poet and naturalist John Lane encountered deep gullies created between the Civil War and the 1930s contributed to by his mother’s tenant farming family and their rural neighbors in Piedmont South Carolina.
 This brush with the poor farming practices of the past leads Lane into an exploration of his own family’s complicated history and of the larger environmental forces that have shaped the region where he chooses to live.
 With his sister as guide, Lane descends into the gully of his own childhood to uncover memories of a loving but alcoholic mother and a suicidal father.